February 16, 2017

 IMAX Film Shoots World’s Most Awe-Inspiring Feats of Engineering

-Dream Big highlights the human ingenuity that resulted in some of our greatest structures, from the Great Wall of China to the world’s tallest skyscrapers.
+Dream Big, in theaters tomorrow, highlights the human ingenuity that brought us some of the world’s greatest structures, including the Great Wall of China and the world’s tallest skyscrapers.

 France’s cable-stayed Millau Viaduct.
 At 1,125 feet, it is the tallest bridge in the world and consistently ranked one of the greatest engineering achievements of all time.